sbritorodr/Computer-guide/README.md

 ### Video Editors
 * [Olive](https://www.olivevideoeditor.org/download.php).
 Premiere Pro FOSS alternative.
 Smooth, lightweight and GPL.
 Still on alpha but really stable.
 * [NATRON](https://natrongithub.github.io/).
 Video compositing.
 (After Effects Alternative).
 * [Blender](https://www.blender.org) There's a video edition section included in this 3D modeling software.
-The most stable one and supported.
+The most stable and supported.
 Is a bit slow, but can be accelerating using lower proxy size.

 ## Biology and sciences
 * [QuPath](https://qupath.github.io) A pathology analysis software for viewing biological samples.